BAAI-DCAI/DataOptim/README.md

 If you already have the images, you can skip this process as the image IDs and file names are not changed.

 Then unzip and organize the images in following structure.
-Note that the images should be placed directly under the directory, without any subfolders.
+For all datasets except ScienceQA, the images should be placed directly under the dataset's folder.
+For ScienceQA, the image is placed in a subfolder with the image's ID as the folder's name.
+This is the original structure of ScienceQA and we do not make any changes to it to keep consistency.

 ```
 |- images